Last Updated on March 19, 2021 by Julia Wilson

-Melanoma is a rare type of tumour which arises from the pigment-producing melanocytes which can be benign or malignant.
+Melanoma is a rare type of tumour that arises from pigment-producing melanocytes which can be benign or malignant.
 50% are malignant (malignant melanomas) and highly metastatic, which means they readily spread to other parts of the body, such as the lungs, liver, brain, spleen, and bone.

 Malignant melanoma statistics

-- Melanomas comprise of less than 0.8 to 2.7% of all feline tumours.
+- Melanomas comprise less than 0.8 to 2.7% of all feline tumours.